About a month ago, I undertook a new home project renovation:

 I know that sounds nuts, but it’s true.

-That’s because beauty (and creating things that are beautiful) has a physiological impact on the body.
+That’s because beauty has a physiological impact on the body.
 When you surround yourself with beauty, you will feel better, more energetic, and more connected to the world you live in.
 Fact.

 3. My woodworking and carpentry skills have gotten substantially better.